 Did you know that some people with curly hair don’t dry it with regular cotton towels?
 Instead, they use a soft T-shirt or a microfiber towel.
 And they don’t scrub it dry; they wrap their hair and let the fabric absorb the excess water for a while.
 This avoids roughing up the cuticle.

 Your hair is fragile while it’s wet.
 Don’t brush it.
 Instead, use a good quality comb.
 Apply detangler if you need it to overcome snarls.

 Avoid styling with heat

-Obviously, when you blow dry your hair, you remove moisture.
+Obviously, when you blow-dry your hair, you remove moisture.
 The same goes for curling irons and flat irons.
 You’ll protect your hair from frizz and breakage if you let it dry naturally.
 You can also choose to use a diffuser, so the hot air is spread over the hair and not focused on one portion.
 No diffuser?
 No worries, you use a makeshift diffuser to keep your curls protected and looking great.

 Sleep on silk

 Silk pillowcases will prevent your curly hair from looking frizzy in the morning.
 If you don’t like the idea of silk or satin pillowcases, try wrapping your hair before you lay down at night.

 Someone once said that “Curly hair is thirsty hair.”
 So although you discovered the best shampoo for your curls, you still need to condition them.

 When you apply this product, use your fingers to work it through your hair all the way to the ends.
 Some products work better if they are heated.
 Cover your hair with a shower cap, plastic wrap, or a damp T-shirt.
 You can turn up the heat by using a blow dryer set to low.